 "Been blocking Riddle!
 Through the scar!"
 Harry shouted, enraged by Scott's dedication to playing dumb.
-"Do you have any idea what you've done, do you have any fucking ideaat all?
+"Do you have any idea what you've done, do you have any idea at all?
 We might have found them all by now, we might have saved more—"

 "Harry, if you don't start making sense—"

-"You'll what?!
-What?!"
+"You'll what?
+What?"
 Harry snarled.
 "Lie to me some more?
 Cut me out of the fight?
-Muck about with my FUCKING head?!"
+Muck about with my head?"